Kometa-Team/Kometa/docs/config/radarr.md

 Specifying different options for specific libraries:

 In this example we have two Radarr instances, standard and 4K, and four libraries showing how one can override individual settings at the library level.
+Also, movies are being added to the "Library05" library outside Radarr via a custom script and I want those new movies added to Radarr for tracking.

 ```
 libraries: